markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/basic-unit-test.md

 As with the check logic, there's sample code for the unit tests in the [Datadog documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/#writing-tests).
 This code is also provided in the lab environment here: `example_test_awesome.py`{{open}}.
-Paste that code into `dd/integrations-extras/awesome/tests/test_awesome.py`{{open}}, replacing the existing code in that file.
+Copy and paste that code into `dd/integrations-extras/awesome/tests/test_awesome.py`{{open}}, replacing the existing code in that file.

 Take a moment to review what the code is doing.
 The test (`test_config`) is testing that the different configuration cases are handled appropriately.
 The first test ensures that a `ConfigurationError` is raised when an empty configuration is provided.
 The second and third tests ensure that the same happens when only the `url` or only the `search_string` is present.